Chart Color Schemes

 Narooma is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Narooma, as per the census data from June 2016, had a population with 83.9% born in Australia, 90.2% being citizens, and 95.9% speaking English only at home.
-Christianity was the predominant religion, practiced by 47.8% of Narooma's population.
-Buddhism, while still a minority, was more prevalent in Narooma at 1.6%, compared to the regional average of 1.0%.
+Narooma, as per the data, shows lower cultural diversity with 83.9% of its population born in Australia, 90.2% being citizens, and 95.9% speaking English only at home.
+Christianity is the predominant religion, accounting for 47.8% of Narooma's population.
+Buddhism, however, is slightly overrepresented at 1.6%, compared to the regional average of 1.0%.

 Frequently Asked Questions - Diversity